yarno/yarno-demo/README.md

 Rebuild our existing demo tool using React.
 As this is a demo tool, the functionality required is not full featured.
 For example, we do not need to authenticate a user, although we do want to simulate the login screen.

-We would like the ability to display three questions with four possible answers, and have the app react to correct and incorrect selections.
+We would like the ability to display three questions each with four possible answers, and have the app react to correct and incorrect selections.

 For incorrect selections, we want to show a button with a link to the explanation.